-When starting if you need a cosigner, you will have the opportunity to release them from the loan later on and continue solely yourself.
+When starting, if you need a cosigner, you will have the opportunity to release them from the loan later on and continue yourself solely.

 If your parents took out a PLUS loan on your behalf during your education, it’s possible to even refinance those loans into your name.

 - Unemployment protection

 Also offering a particular protection plan for unemployment, CommonBond will pause your loan payments until you have regained a steady income.

 - Willing to help you find a job